java-tools/awe/website/docs/api/info.md

 title: Navigation Bar
 ---

-The navigation bar is used to add visual elements with logic functions in top zone of application.
+The navigation bar is used to add visual elements with logic functions in the top zone of application.
 This part is displayed in all application screens.

-You can add `info` elements to show more info, `info-button` elements as buttons with actions.
+You can add `info` elements to show more info and `info-button` elements as buttons with actions.
 Also, you can put `info-criteria` elements inside info elements as criteria for show more info.

 <img alt="NavBar" src={require('@docusaurus/useBaseUrl').default('img/NavBar.png')} />